-- For all three programs, application materials can be submitted in our new online application.
+- For all three programs, application materials can be submitted in our online application.

 - The Knauss program requires official transcripts.
-Official transcripts should be sent directly from the providing university either electronically or by postal mail to Lynn Vaccaro at Michigan Sea Grant, 520 E. Liberty St., Suite 310, Ann Arbor, MI 48104-2210.
+Official transcripts should be sent directly from the providing university either electronically or by postal mail to Holly Muir at Michigan Sea Grant, 520 E. Liberty St., Suite 310, Ann Arbor, MI 48104-2210.
 Transcripts in official, sealed envelopes provided by students to Michigan Sea Grant will also be considered official.

 - The Coastal Management and Great Lakes Commission fellowships accept unofficial copies of transcripts.
 Applicants should upload a scanned or electronic copy of their most recent transcript in a format similar to an official transcript.

 - During the initial application process, students do not need to secure a letter of endorsement from the Michigan Sea Grant director, but they must submit all other required application materials by the deadline.

 - After applying to Michigan Sea Grant, strong candidates will be invited for a phone or in-person interview.
 After the interview, we will prepare letters of endorsement for the candidates we recommend to the national program office.